Improving Patient Outcomes

 When implementing a technology platform for patient safety, healthcare organizations should consider the following factors:

 In order to consistently improve outcomes, reporting should be user-friendly and readily available to frontline staff across desktop, mobile, and tablet devices.
-Care teams need to be able to easily input patient safety data at the click of a button.
+Care teams need to be able to easily input patient safety data and report an incident at the click of a button.

 2. Anonymous Reporting